identity2/Hugo-Blog/content/posts/music-in-film-terminology.md

 {{< youtube zJZ-gPQ0ew8 >}}

 # Montage
-Montage is a technique by switching many different scenes within a short period of time, accomponied by a piece of (mostly pop) music.
+Montage is a technique by switching many different scenes within a short period of time, accompanied by a piece of (mostly pop) music.
 Montage can be applied to shrink a long and tedious process occurring in a film to a compact and exciting short clip.
 Most Disney animations contain multiple instances of montage.
 For example, in *Mulan (1998)*, the song *I'll Make a Man out of You* shrinks the long military training into a short couple of minutes.

 <br />

 {{< youtube TVcLIfSC4OE >}}

 # Conclusion
-In the past, I found films less interesting then other entermainment media such as novels, songs, and video games.
-However, after taking this fantastic Music in Film course at my university, I suddenly became a huge film lover and started to appreciate the sutlety of the combination of film and music.
+In the past, I found films less interesting then other entertainment media such as novels, songs, and video games.
+However, after taking this fantastic Music in Film course at my university, I suddenly became a huge film lover and started to appreciate the subtlety of the combination of film and music.
 Praise this course, and hope you enjoy reading this article.
 Amen.

 <br />